MicrosoftDocs/architecture-center/docs/cloud-adoption-guide/migration/contoso-migration-rehost-linux-vm-mysql.md

 ---
-title: Rehost a Contoso Linux service desk app to Azure and Azure MySQL | Microsoft Docs
+title: Rehost a Contoso Linux service desk app to Azure and Azure MySQL
 description: Learn how Contoso rehosts an on-premises Linux app by migrating it to Azure VMs and Azure MySQL.
 author: rayne-wiselman
 ms.service: site-recovery